remix-run/react-router/UPGRADE_GUIDE.md

 ### NotFound route

-Not found really confused people mistaking it for not finding resources from your API for not matching a route.
+Not found really confused people, mistaking not finding resources from your API for not matching a route.
 We've removed it completely since its simple with a `*` path.